-Think about the best customer service experience you have ever had.
-I bet it involved a company or representative doing far more than what was expected of them.
+Think about the best customer experience you have ever had.
+I imagine it involved a company or representative doing far more than what was expected of them.

 This not only helps to build your reputation and attract business, it also keeps customers loyal.
 When this photo was posted online, one of the responses was “I used to live in Streetsboro and I know exactly who that is.
 He’s a good man, stay with him!”.

 This kind of idea keeps regular customers loyal and makes your business the one they recommend to friends and family.

 From time to time a customer will give you the opportunity to provide them with a really memorable service.
 Like our next example.